If you prefer listening to reading, please click here for an audio version of this blog post:

 Change: What May Be driving Or Stopping You?

 Perhaps you are one of so many of us that have known for a while that this isn’t the job you are meant to stay in for much longer, right?
 So how much longer do you need to still wait before “you know”?
 What still needs to happen to drive you to action?
 How much longer do you still have to tolerate being unrecognized, feeling stuck, bored, unchallenged, unempowered, taken for granted, without any sense of purpose of vision, not using your talents, skills and strengths?
-Do you know that the greatest single reason people leave an organisation is because of their boss?
+Close to burnout?
+Do you know that the greatest single reason people leave an organization is because of their boss?
 Could that be part of the problem for you too?
 Not much we can really do to change that, is there?

 Also, do you just show up each day, each week, each month (dare I say each year?) because you have to?
 What would you prefer to want to, if you didn’t have to?
+So that you can be Leaping out of Bed?

 So how do we go about changing that?
 I can’t tell you how many clients I have coached through this topic.
 Either finding ways in which we can make life tolerable while the experience of that role adds value to your resume.
-And / or managing the process of mapping your interests, skills, strengths and experience onto a matrix of possible and probable opportunities that excite you because of how they would allow you to really contribute and develop.
+And / or managing the process of mapping your interests, skills, strengths and experience onto a matrix of possible and probable opportunities.
+Those that excite you because of how they would allow you to really contribute and develop?
 And then to develop the smartest ways of going after them ?”

 Change: The Roles of Strengths, Challenges, Loves and Hates